FAQ – Frequently Asked Questions

 Do I get a free admission if I have a press card?

-Only authorized journalists who have arranged a tour to write a report or an article about the museum can be given a free admission.
+Only authorized journalists who have arranged a tour to write a report or an article about the museum will be given a free admission.